Altarax/Discord_Trello_Bot/README.md

 # Futurs features

 > Add !archive to archive the first card in the list ✔️
+> Add an auto archive function ✔️
 > Add a card with a command on discord ❌
 > Music bot with (like Groovy) ❌
-> Scrapping of our school website (like agenda...) ❌
+> Scrapping of our school website (like agenda...) ❌ (my first tests were inconclusive.
+Because of bad tokens I think I can't)

 ## Me and programming langages (progression)
 - *01/03/2021*